 Using the orthonormality condition in Eq.~\eqref{ortho_cond}, $c_{m,n,\bl{k}}^{(s)}$ can be expressed as the overlap between $\psi_{+,m,\bl k}(\bl r)$ and $\gLLr{n}$, $c_{m,n,\bl{k}}^{(s)}=\langle\Theta^{(s)}_{n,\bl k}\lvert\psi_{+,m,\bl k}\rangle$.
 To measure the average overlap between $\psi_{+,m,\bl k}(\bl r)$ and $\gLLr{n}$, we define the generalized LL weight,

 where $N$ is the number of $\bl k$ points summed within the mBZ.

 The spatially varying functions $\mathcal{B}^{(s)}(\bl r)$ are so far arbitrary, provided they respect the necessary translational symmetry to ensure that $\gLLr{n}$ is a Bloch wave function.
-However, for the decomposition in Eq.~\eqref{gLLdecomp} to yield physical insight, we would require that a specific generalized LL, $\Theta_{n_0,\bl k}^{(s_0)}(\bl r)$, contributes a dominant weight $W_{m,n_0}^{(s_0)}$, compared to all other $W_{m,n}^{(s)}$.
+Therefore, the decomposition in Eq.~\eqref{gLLdecomp} is not unique.
+For the decomposition to yield physical insight, we would require that a specific generalized LL, $\Theta_{n_0,\bl k}^{(s_0)}(\bl r)$, contributes a dominant weight $W_{m,n_0}^{(s_0)}$, compared to all other $W_{m,n}^{(s)}$.
 This can ensure that the dominant contribution to the wave function comes from a well-defined set of states, simplifying the physical interpretation and enabling insights from LL physics.
-The choice of $n_0$ and $s_0$ can be motivated by the quantum geometric properties of the targeted Bloch wave function $\psi_{+,m,\bl k}(\bl r)$, as explained below.
-We can then maximize $W_{m,n_0}^{(s_0)}$ variationally by adjusting $\mathcal{B}^{(s_0)}(\bm{r})$ via gradient ascent, starting from an initial ansatz and iterating until convergence:
+The choice of $n_0$ and $s_0$ can be motivated by the quantum geometric properties of the targeted Bloch wave function $\psi_{+,m,\bl k}(\bl r)$ as explained below.
+We can then maximize $W_{m,n_0}^{(s_0)}$ variationally by adjusting $\mathcal{B}^{(s_0)}(\bm{r})$ via gradient ascent \cite{li2025Variational}, starting from an initial ansatz and iterating until convergence:

 where the subscript $i=1,2$ labels the $i$th component of the spinor $\mathcal{B}^{(s_0)}(\bl r)$, and $\zeta$ is a positive parameter.
 Here the functional derivative is defined as

 for a real function $f$.